 What is glomalin?

 Glomalin is a tough, resilient glycoprotein that contains significant levels of iron.
 It does not dissolve in water and it is resistant to decay.
 Also known as glomalin-related soil proteins (GRSP), glomalin stores carbon and nitrogen, and binds mineral particles together, coating them with the same protective barrier used to protect the fungi.
-It is now believed that 15 to 20% of the carbon sequestered in undisturbed soil is held specifically by the glomalin.
-This is one of the reasons behind no-dig gardening, in that it reduces the negative impact on the fungi responsible for creating glomalin and helps the soil hold onto that carbon.
+It is now believed that up to 30% of the carbon sequestered in undisturbed soil is held specifically by the glomalin.
+This is one of the reasons behind no-dig gardening, in that it reduces the negative impact on the fungi responsible for creating glomalin and helping soil hold onto that carbon.

 How does glomalin improve soil quality?

 Glomalin was discovered in 1996 by Sara F. Wright, a USDA Agricultural Research Service scientist.
 She discovered that soils depleted of mycorrhizae and their glomalin, whether through exploitation, solarization, or fungicide use, had significantly reduced crop sizes.

 Glomalin helps hold organic matter in place, improving soil aggregate stability.
 Soil aggregate stability is a measure of the combined physical, chemical, and biological properties of a soil sample, as well as its ability to resist degradation and erosion.
 Without glomalin, every drop of rain and every gust of wind would grind and disperse soil in a global Dust Bowl.

 Glomalin is also what gives soil its brown color.
 Removing glomalin from soil leaves it a grey, rocky color.